niravgohel74/Banking_System/README.md

 Project Details:
-This project is about product app.
+This project is about Banking System Application.
-In this you can add product,
-you can update product,
-you can view all products,
-and you can delete product.
+In this you can create account, you can update account details, you can view account details, you can do transaction, you can print transaction history and check available balance.
+This application is event driven

 How To Use:
 Install Python,
-and for database i have used sqlite3
+No database is used, and it's just a console based application